 Learning Moments

-Everyone hopes to land an early slot in the housing lottery.
-And yet, the fairness of randomizing the selection order means that while someone gets to go first, someone else has to go last.
-The lottery process is built for fairness, equity, and transparency by assigning a randomly generated lottery selection time to each student.
-You may need to remind them of this if they draw a less-than-ideal lottery number.
+Everyone hopes for an early slot in the housing lottery.
+Yet, the very fairness of a randomized process means that while someone goes first, someone else must go last.
+The lottery process is built for transparency and equity by assigning a randomly generated selection time to each student.